Sociotechnical system: Multi-directional inheritance

 Multi-directional inheritance is the premise that work systems inherit their purpose, meaning and structure from the organisation and reflect the priorities and purposes of the organisation that encompasses them.
 Fundamentally, this premise includes crucial assumptions about sequencing, timescales, and precedence.
 The purpose, meaning and structure can derive from multiple contexts and once obtained it can be passed on to the sociotechnical systems that emerge throughout the organisation.

 Sociological perspective on sociotechnical systems

 A 1990s research interest in social dimensions of IS directed to relationship among IS development, uses, and resultant social and organizational changes offered fresh insight into the emerging role of ICT within differing organizational context; drawing directly on sociological theories of institution.
 This sociotechnical research has informed if not shaped IS scholarship.
 Sociological theories have offered a solid basis upon which emerging sociotechnical research built.

 ETHICS history

-The ETHICS (Effective Technical and Human Implementation of Computer Systems) process has been used successfully by Mumford in a variety of projects since its idea conception from the Turners Asbestos Cement project.
-After forgetting a vital request from the customer to discuss and potentially fix the issues found with the current organisation, she gave her advice on making a system.
-The system was not received well and Mumford was told they already had been using a similar system.
-This is when she realised a participative based approach would benefit many future projects.

 Enid Mumfords ETHICS development was a push from her to remind those in the field that research doesn't always need to be done on things of current interest and following the immediate trends over your current research is not always the way forward.
 A reminder that work should always be finished and we should never “write them off with no outcome.” as she said.